 - an equal combination of one primary and an adjacent secondary color

 - the combination of any two secondary colors

 This was based on the definition around 1864 and would be the definition the old masters would have used.

 This opens up a whole other realm of possibilities for mixing colors.

 The color wheel is an invaluable tool as a quick reference for choosing colors.

-One the reverse side, it show you the shade, tone, and tint of each color.
-It also provides you with an easy tool for establishing color relationships such as complementary colors, split compliments, triads and tetrads.
+On the reverse side, it shows you the shade, tone, and tint of each color.
+It also provides you with an easy tool for establishing color relationships such as complementary colors, split compliments, triads, and tetrads.

 Mixing Complementary Colors

 So now you have 12 different colors or "hues" which will become the basis for mixing all different colors.
 There is one other color you need to make it complete and that is white.